Effective Date: March 3, 2026

 Fees paid are non-refundable.
 If Customer cancels mid-term, Customer retains access to the Platform through the end of the current billing period but is not entitled to a refund for any remaining portion of the term.

 After cancellation or expiration of the Subscription, Customer has a ninety (90) day window to export all Customer Data and Citizen Data from the Platform.
-CivAll will provide reasonable assistance with data export during this period.
+Exports will be provided in commonly used, machine-readable formats and, on Customer's request, will include available attachments, metadata, and audit logs.
+CivAll will provide reasonable transition assistance during this window at no additional charge; assistance beyond this window or scope may be quoted as professional services.
 After the ninety (90) day window, CivAll will permanently delete all Customer Data and Citizen Data in accordance with Section 8.8.
+Records in CivArchive subject to an active retention schedule or legal hold are retained and handled in accordance with the CivArchive Product Schedule, notwithstanding this Section.

 CivAll encrypts all data in transit using TLS 1.2 or higher and all data at rest using AES-256 encryption.